- The consul Marcus Porcius Cato is sent to Nearer Spain to quell the rebellion there;

 The Romans attacked from three sides and managed to get over the walls.
 They fought the Spartans in the narrow streets and gradually pushed them back.
 Some Spartans then climbed onto the roofs of houses and pelted the Romans with tiles.
 The Roman soldiers quickly formed testudo and continued to advance under the cover of their shields.
 Sparta seemed to be lost and Nabis was already planning his escape.
 However, his son-in-law Pythagoras, the former commander of the Spartan garrison in Argos, kept his cool and ordered to set fire to some of the buildings in the city.
 The flames and smoke caused much confusion among the advancing Romans, and Flamininus decided to sound the retreat.
 After three more days of fighting, the tyrant sent Pythagoras to the Roman camp to negotiate.
 A truce was agreed and the harsh Roman terms that had been rejected only days ago were now accepted.
 Nabis had to send his son Armenas and some others to Rome as hostages.

 The Siege of Sparta was over.
 Although news travelled slowly in the Ancient World, the Argives learned quickly of the Spartan defeat.
-When Flamininus appeared in Argos later that year, the Argives had already expelled the Spartan garrison.
+When Flamininus appeared in Argos later this year, the Argives had already expelled the Spartan garrison.
 Now was the time of the Nemean Games and during these games, the proconsul had a herald declare that the Argives, like the other Greeks, were to be free as well.
 The Achaeans were happy that the city could rejoin their League, but they deplored the fact that Nabis had not been deposed.
 The sulky Aetolians even complained that the Romans had become allies of a tyrant and had left the rightful king Agesipolis III to rot.
 Flamininus chose to ignore these complaints and withdrew to his camp at Elateia.
 He would winter in Greece one last time.

 - Livius, Ab urbe condita, Book 33.43-33.49 and Book 34.1-34.41;